olivercalazans/infraaudit/README.md

-<h1 align="center"> InfraAudit </h1>
+<h1 align="center"> RuckusGuard </h1>

-This project is designed to gather information from internal devices and check for known CVEs.
-Collecting device information makes research easier by providing details about the device model and its firmware/software version.
+This project is designed to gather information from Ruckus APs and check for known CVEs.
+Collecting theses device information makes research easier by providing details about the device model and its firmware version.

 <br>